alexlop29/check-terraform/README.md

-For the scope of this demonstration, we will propose a solution for the following vulnerabilties:
+For the scope of this demonstration, we will propose a solution for the following:

 > - A01:2021 – Broken Access Control - Violation of the principle of least privilege <sup>2</sup>
 > - A02:2021 – Cryptographic Failures - Is any data transmitted in clear text?
 Is encryption not enforced? <sup>3</sup>